MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/vpn.md

 >
 >

 Select the Azure VPN gateway SKU that most closely matches your throughput requirements.
-Azure VPN gateway is available in four SKUs: Basic, VpnGw1, VpnGw2, VpnGw3.
-For more info see [Gateway SKUs][azure-gateway-skus]
+For more informayion, see [Gateway SKUs][azure-gateway-skus]

 > [!NOTE]
 > The Basic SKU is not compatible with Azure ExpressRoute.
 You can [change the SKU][changing-SKUs] after the gateway has been created.